Nexedi/erp5/buildout/README-2.12.txt

 $ ~/erp5.buildout/bin/bootstrap2.6      # 4
 $ bin/buildout -ov         # 5

-Notice how we managed to run buildout in "offline-mode" (-o).
+Notice how we managed to run buildout in "offline-mode" (offline statement with !! above).

 The software-home configuration (along with the 'extends-cache' in the 'instance-profiles' symlink) provides all the information and components that would otherwise have to be downloaded.

 The steps above generate instance configurations for mysql and the OpenOffice.org document conversion daemon.
 We need mysql, in particular,